[CF] 150306 BTR Golf Wear – Girl’s Day

 - Don’t wear long necklaces or dangly earrings that could get caught or tangled.

-If in doubt of what attire is appropriate, call the country club ahead of time or check the club’s website for any minimal requirements.
+If in doubt of what attire is appropriate, call the country club ahead of time or check the club’s website for any minimal requirements, learn more about other gear you might want to take by reading this soft golf ball review.
 Shopping from a name brand golf apparel manufacturer is usually a safe bet to find what is appropriate on the course.